yeeet0421/310_final/readme.md

 # Job Match Resume Analyzer

-A cloud-based solution that helps job seekers optimize their resumes for specific job descriptions by identifying missing keywords, assessing formatting, and providing improvement recommendations.
+A cloud-based solution that helps job seekers optimize their resumes for specific job descriptions by identifying missing keywords and providing improvement recommendations.

 ## Project Architecture